If you’re an Outlook user looking to take a break from your email account without deleting it, you’re in luck.

 - Security concerns: If you suspect that your email account has been compromised, disabling it can prevent further unauthorized access while you investigate the issue.

 Disabling an email account in Outlook is a simple process that can be done in a few clicks.

 It is also a reversible process, which means that you can re-enable the account at any time if you need to access it again.

 It is important to note that disabling an email account in Outlook does not delete the account entirely.

 The account and its associated data will still be available on the email server, and you can access it through other email clients or webmail services.

 How to Disable Email Account in Outlook?

-- Open Microsoft Outlook, currently every account is active, and receive and send emails.
+- Open Microsoft Outlook, currently, every account is active and receives and sends emails.